 The next section describes the background of the paper.
 Section 3 details the data.
-Section 4 outlines the empirical strategy and the effects of COVID-19.
+Section 4 outlines the empirical strategy and the crisis effects on gender gaps.
 In section 5, we present the evidence on the impacts of the interventions on youth outcomes, and section 6 presents a discussion of the results and concludes.